-By best estimates, about 52 original machines were made including the prototype and the machines sold by CTI Educational Products.
-For explanation of this estimate, see our FAQ page.
-Currently, 14 computers are known to exist, but there are rumors of a few more.
+Around 52 original machines were manufactured including the prototype and the machines sold by CTI Educational Products (see our FAQ page for this estimate.)
+Currently, 14 of these 52 original computers are known to still exist.

 Track any "non-verified rumors" of a new or lost computer.